phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 For each of these, we generated the backchannel audio track by putting a backchannel audio sample at each trigger time.
 We then down-mixed the speaker and artificial listener channel to mono mp3 file to maximize accessibility.
 We chose the backchannel audio samples randomly from all neutral backchannels with a minimum loudness in a fixed set of 11 conversations that had a lot of neutral backchannels without leaking audio.

 This gave us a total of $6\cdot3=24$ audio files.
-For every participant we randomly selected six audio files so that everyone heard two samples of every method (Truth, Random, NN) and heard every speaker track exactly once.
+For every participant we randomly selected six audio files so that everyone heard every speaker track exactly once and two samples of every method (Truth, Random, NN).
 The order was shuffled to remove any structural effects.
 Then we asked the participants to rate the audio samples by how natural it sounded in general and how appropriate they thought the backchannel timing was.
 A screenshot of the survey interface can be seen in @fig:bcsurvey.

 ![Screenshot of the survey interface.](img/survey.png){#fig:bcsurvey}